-BEST CHEAP VPN PROVIDER:CyberGhost is the best option for VPN users looking for a low price, but not at the expense of top-notch service.
+BEST VPN PROVIDER FOR ROOKIES:CyberGhost is the best option for newbie VPN users looking for a low price, but not at the expense of top-notch service.
 The provider delivers fast and dependable connections and does a great all-around job of protecting your privacy.
 A 45-day no-risk money-back guarantee is available.

 Read our full review of CyberGhost.

-PrivateVPN snagged the 3rd-place value provider spot because of its fast connection speeds, top-notch privacy protections and excellent customer service, all delivered for a small asking price.
+PrivateVPN snagged the 4th-place value provider spot because of its fast connection speeds, excellent privacy protections and excellent customer service, all delivered for a small asking price.

 While many of the providers in this roundup require agreeing to a 2- or 3-year subscription period to see significant savings, PrivateVPN’s lowest price requires only a 1-year subscription.